-€ | Pizza Take Away | Kids | Vatican/Prati
+€ | Pizza Take Away | Kids | Vatican/Prati Area

 Address: Via Trionfale, 36

-€ | Street Food Pasta | Takeaway | Piazza del Popolo/Spanish Steps
+€ | Street Food Pasta | Takeaway | Piazza del Popolo/Spanish Steps Area

-This is on the best restaurants in Rome simply because you cannot get a better plate of pasta for the price in such a beautiful area; the Spanish Steps.
-A plate of pasta only costs 4€ for an abundant portion!
+This is one of the best restaurants in Rome simply because you cannot get a better plate of pasta at this price in such a beautiful area: the Spanish Steps.
+A plate of pasta only costs €4 for an abundant portion!
 Options you ask?
-One of two kinds of pasta they decided to make that day and most often vegetarian dishes since they cost less than meat.
+One of two kinds of pasta that they decided to make that day, and most often vegetarian dishes as they cost less than meat.